 - Saturday work parties during the season; call 412-262-3748

 Fort Cherry Friends of the Trail

 The Fort Cherry section of the Montour Trail travels through mostly rural terrain, with the McDonald Trestle (the Trail’s longest viaduct, which also offers stunning views) and Quicksilver Bridge (a strikingly designed structure) crossing roadways along its route, almost begging motorists to gawk.
-Construction of the nearby Southern Beltway (I-576) is expected to change the rustic setting: Planned residential and business developments will attract new home owners and commerce — and, we hope, new Trail users.
+The recently constructed Southern Beltway (I-576) is expected to change the rustic setting: Planned residential and business developments will attract new home owners and commerce — and, we hope, new Trail users.

-This small Friends team of dedicated Fort Cherry volunteers logs over 600 hours annually mowing grass, trimming weeds, repairing fences, refurbishing bridge decking, grading/resurfacing parking areas, removing tree falls, and clearing construction debris accumulated as a result of nearby local property development and highway construction (I-576 beltway).
+This small Friends team of dedicated Fort Cherry volunteers logs over 600 hours annually mowing grass, trimming weeds, repairing fences, refurbishing bridge decking, grading/resurfacing parking areas, removing tree falls, and clearing construction debris from new development.

 The Friends occasionally take on fundraising efforts, particularly when new equipment (like tractors) is needed.
 Group members enlist the help of municipal and county officials to deal with overwhelming issues (like trail encroachment and overgrowth clearing).